lquvatexas/lquvatexas.github.io/research.md

 My research interests are in the areas of **Bayesian statistics**, **machine learning**, **time series** and **high dimensional statistics**.
-I currently focus on understanding the latent representations of multi-view learning and the model interpretability, particularly, optimization, recurrent VAE, and deep latent variable model.
+I currently focus on understanding the latent representations of multi-view learning and the model interpretability, particularly, optimization, RNN, and deep latent variable model.

 My career goal is to develop interpretable large-scale statistical learning methods to advance the science of technology and human diseases.